 Leaves Dry Out and Shrivel

 It's natural for tiger aloe to lose some leaves as it produces new growth.
-Simply tug these dead old leaves free as they appear, making way for new growth to appear.
+Simply tug or snip off dead, old leaves, making way for new growth to appear.

 Plant Sags and Collapses